Agnogh/math-for-kids/README.md

 **Safari**

 ### *Bugs*
-- typos in user added text
+- typos in user-added text
-- unnecesary styling that looked "too much" for header
+- unnecessary styling that looked "too much" for header
-- unnecesarry and unused labels just below command button that generates random numbers
+- unnecessary and unused labels just below the command button that generate random numbers
-- removing syles that were not used and could have inherit rules frm parent elements
+- removing syles that were not used and could have inherited rules from parent elements
-- fixing the issue where user could click only 2 times and button stopped unresponsive
+- fixing the issue where the user could click only 2 times and button stopped unresponsive
 - fixing the issue that button was unresponsive as event listener 'click' was calling on wrong keyID
-- removing that every random number generated calls out Alert window as it would hinder user experience and slow down the game pace by making user click on "OK" to dismiss that window
+- removing that every random number generated calls out the Alert window as it would hinder user experience and slow down the game pace by making the user click on "OK" to dismiss that window
-- adding ratio to calculate percentage of win and lose
+- adding ratio to calculate percentage of wins and lose
-- displacing unnecesary text from label element below comman button and keeping only text on the footer
+- displacing unnecessary text from the label element below command button and keeping only text on the footer
 - correcting formula to calculate percentage of 'luck success rate'
+- removing default text in footer with something more meaningful

 ## Support and Help